Vitriol-nT/RLWorm/README.md

 Hello.
 This probably is going to be my biggest project ever.
 It will involve techniques of Reinforcement learnings.
+I think applying deep Q-learning would be suitable.

 Finish might be overly delayed because of my Exams.